chanzuckerberg/shasta-docker/README.md

 docker run ghcr.io/chanzuckerberg/shasta-arm64v8:latest --help
 ```
 #### Examples
+The following examples assume that you're on the `x86_64 (amd64)` platform.
+If you're on the `arm64v8 (aarch64)` platform, replace `ghcr.io/chanzuckerberg/shasta:latest` with `ghcr.io/chanzuckerberg/shasta-arm64v8:latest`, in the following examples.

 1. If the reads (fasta/fastq) files are located at `/path/to/folder/containing/reads` and you would like the Assembly Directory be created in the current working directory, then
 ```
 docker run -u `id -u`:`id -g` \